redbadger/awesome-badger/_posts/2021-04-27-safe-from-the-wolves-building-security-in.md

 date:   2021-04-27 12:00:00 +0000
 user: timlee
 author: Tim Lee
 excerpt: Last week I virtually attended the reasonably interesting <a href="https://devopscon.io/london">DevOpsCon London</a> event.
-My main takeaway is that _Shift Left on Security_ is the current buzz-phrase in the DevOps community, with some suggesting an expansion of the existing merger to create <i>DevSecOps</i>.
+My main takeaway is that <i>Shift Left on Security</i> is the current buzz-phrase in the DevOps community, with some suggesting an expansion of the existing merger to create <i>DevSecOps</i>.
 ---

 ![angry wolf](/assets/{{ page.user }}/wolf2.gif)